Symptoms of Mesothelioma

 Most symptoms of pleural mesothelioma involve the respiratory system and often are misdiagnosed because most medical professionals rarely see this disease.
 It's estimated that more than 2,000 people in the United States are diagnosed annually with this cancer.
 By comparison, an estimated 150,000 Americans are diagnosed with lung cancer each year.

 Initial symptoms of pleural mesothelioma often are confused with pneumonia or asthma or another respiratory ailment.
 Even a specialist will need considerable time — in addition to results of various, complex tests — to provide a definitive diagnosis.

 According to a 2011 study of 221 pleural mesothelioma patients, many reported similar symptoms in the early stages, often before it was diagnosed.

 - 90 percent presented with pleural effusions (excess fluid around lungs)

 - 30 percent experienced significant weight loss

 If any of these symptoms appear, and there is a history of asbestos exposure, it is important to see a specialist.

-Earlier diagnostic methods, more awareness and improved treatments have allowed some patients to live two years and beyond.
-The most important thing is to find a specialist who understands the disease and understands all the intricacies and options.
+Early diagnostic methods, more awareness and improved treatments have allowed some patients to live well beyond their initial prognosis.
+The most important thing is to find a specialist who understands the disease and understands all the intricacies and treatment options.

 "It's important to have someone who is comfortable with the disease," said Hedy Kindler, M.D., director of the mesothelioma program at the University of Chicago Medical Center.
 "You need a quarterback who understands all the options."